goramartin/master-thesis/docs/papers/neural-networks-and-embeddings/04-explore-entity-embedding-effectiveness-in-entity-retrieval.md

 Baselines use the previous learning to rank model.
 Then they also include entity mention match feature to the baselines.
-And also include TransE to the baselines
+And also include TransE to the baselines.
+So they have one set of features as baseline, then they add entity mention, also they add enetity embeddings.

 ### Implementation